Skip to main content

 • Shell completion setup

-• Authentication via OAuth or API key
+• Authentication via OAuth or API token

 • Command discovery and usage patterns